Mark I is the name of a containment construction line for boiling water

 into the pressure vessel, the water vapour is channelled through the

 pipes into the water held in the condensation chamber for immediate

 Who is gathering information on the Fukushima accident?

-Japan's Ministry of Education, Culture, Sports, Science and Technology - MEXT publishes information on the accident in English.
 Japan's former NISA - Nuclear and Industrial Safety Agency supplied information on the damage to the Japanese nuclear power plants.
 This information can be found on the website of NSR - Nuclear Regulation Authority, Japan.
 Another source of information about Fukushima accident is provided by JAIF - Japan Atomic Industrial Forum.

 At international level the IAEA – International Atomic Energy Agency in Vienna is collacting information on the Fukushima accident; it publishes topical material on the Internet (English only).
 The IAEA is an independent scientific organisation linked by special agreement to the United Nations.

 Das Fukushima information site by the GRS – Gesellschaft für Anlagen- und Reaktorsicherheit mbH - also offers inforamtion about the current sitiuation in Japan (German only).